Bhumbra/Nnet/README.md

 # Nnet
-Experimental deep learning framework for Python with only NumPy and SciPy dependencies
+Experimental deep learning framework for Python with only NumPy and SciPy dependencies.